-Jeremiah Johnson Trading is a family owned and operated business, nestled in the historic Connecticut River Valley.
-Greg Schimetschek, and his son Dean, have spent their lives surrounded with the artifacts of our past and have developed a passion for all things old and interesting.
+Jeremiah Johnson Trading is a family owned and operated business nestled in the historic Connecticut River Valley.
+Greg Schimetschek and his son Dean have spent their lives surrounded with the artifacts of our past and have developed a passion for all things old and interesting.
 We pride ourselves in bringing you only the finest original antiques and are always looking to buy or trade.

 "The Keeping Room"

-Hezekiah Spencer House, ca. 1727
+Capt.
+Hezekiah Spencer House circa 1727

 Dean is at the wheel of the Randy Regier "Lost" Belly Tank Racer.